France's Sanofi to buy biotech firm Synthorx for $2.5 billion

 Sanofi also told staff its most senior strategy boss, Muzammil Mansuri, would leave, according to an internal memo seen by Reuters.

-Reporting by Dominique Vidalon and Christian Lowe; Editing by Edmund Blair
+Reporting by Dominique Vidalon and Christian Lowe; Editing by Edmund Blair and David Evans